Every now and then, police forces around the country call on volunteers to apply to foster trainee police puppies.

 Socialising with other animals is also encouraged as long as they have a good temperament.
 If you already have a dog, it needs to be at least a year old before you can take on a police puppy.

-How do I apply to become a police puppy foster carer?
+How to apply for a police puppy carer role

 Your local police department is the best place to start.
 You can contact them to find out if they’re currently accepting applications.
 If they're not, they may be able to put you in touch with other police departments or organisations in your area that do.

 Once you’ve found a department looking for puppy foster carers, it’s time to start the official application process.
-You will fill out an application form and be invited for an interview – but don’t be daunted, interviews are usually quite informal and personable.
+You'll fill out an application form and be invited for an interview.
+But don’t be daunted, interviews are usually quite informal.

-If you meet the essential criteria the next step would be a home visit to ensure that your home is safe for raising a puppy – much like a dog rescue would pay you a home visit before they give you a pet.
+If you meet the essential criteria the next step would be a home visit to ensure that your home is safe for raising a puppy, much like adopting a rescue dog.

 If all goes well and you’re approved, you'll join a waiting list and be contacted when a litter is born.
 You might be invited in to meet all of the puppies before one is allocated to you when it turns eight weeks.
 The puppy is likely to remain in your care until it’s 12-15 months old.